SynthAIr/syntabair/results/privacy.md

 ![Overfitting Comparison](privacy/plots/overfitting_protection_comparison.png)

 The side-by-side comparison reveals:
-- CTGAN has the most balanced distribution, with a slight preference (55.56%) toward holdout data
 - All models hover near the ideal 50/50 split, indicating limited memorization of training data
 - The pattern is consistent across all generators, suggesting that modern synthetic data techniques effectively avoid extreme overfitting
 ---